ppiyush13/relative-cjs/readme.md

   - Path to require function or import statement must always start with '.' or '..'

-  - This module is extends Jon Schlinkert's relative module and add '.' or '..' appropriately
+  - This module is extends Jon Schlinkert's [relative][relative] module and adds '.' or '..' appropriately

 ## Usage